MK316/S2024/Corpus/readability-intro.md

 # Readability measures

+Readability refers to the ease with which a reader can understand written text.
+In a scientific context, readability is quantitatively assessed using various metrics that evaluate the text's complexity based on factors such as sentence length, word length, syllable count, and vocabulary difficulty.
+These metrics estimate the educational level required to comprehend the text, often reported as a grade level or age group.

+The purpose of readability assessments is to ensure that written materials match the cognitive and reading skills of their intended audience, thus improving comprehension and accessibility.
+Readability tests are utilized across diverse fields including education, healthcare, legal, and commercial sectors to tailor content appropriately for specific audiences.
+This facilitates effective communication, enhances learning outcomes, and ensures that information is accessible to all readers, regardless of their background or reading proficiency.

 ## Example) The Gunning Fog Index

 + The Gunning Fog formula generates a grade level between 0 and 20.
 It estimates the education level required to understand the text.